SEB-Core/mongoose-recipes/README.md

 <br>

-Both do the same thing, but `nodemon` requires an additional library to execute, while `node` already has the functionality built in.
 Whichever you choose is up to you.

 After your script is set up, you can run your server.
 In your terminal: